 Arthur Patrick Avondale Stewart is the grandson of Solomon R. Guggenheim.

 He is the 8th Earl Castle Stewart.

-Born in 1928 in Sussex, England, the third son of The Earl and Countess Castle Stewart.
+Born in 1928 in Sussex, England, the third and only surviving son of The Earl and Countess Castle Stewart.
 His mother, Eleanor, was the eldest daughter of Irene Guggenheim, née Rothschild, and Solomon Guggenheim.
-Patrick’s father, the 7th Earl, became the first President of the Solomon R. Guggenheim Museum in New York (SRGM), following the death of his father-in-law in 1949.
+Patrick’s father, the 7th Earl, became the first President of the Solomon R. Guggenheim Museum, New York, following the death of his father-in-law Solomon R. Guggenheim in 1949.